Israel's shadow war with Iran risks triggering wider conflict, analysts say

 Israel Defense Forces (IDF) declined to comment on the strikes in Lebanon and Iraq but did say it was responsible for the attack in Syria.

-Israel, which views Tehran as its existential threat, traditionally kept its military operations against Iran in the region quiet.
+Israel, which views Tehran as its existential threat, has traditionally kept quiet about its military operations against Iran in the region.
 But it recently acknowledged carrying out hundreds of strikes in Syria in recent years.

-Iran’s network of proxies across the Middle East include thousands of Shiite fighters in Syria that have shored up the regime of Bashar al-Assad.
+Iran’s network of proxies across the Middle East include thousands of Shiite fighters in Syria who have shored up the regime of Bashar al-Assad.
 Iran also backs Hezbollah, which currently dominates Lebanese politics.
-Israel shares a border with Lebanon to the north and Syria to the northeast.
+Israel shares a border with Lebanon to the north and with Syria to the northeast.

 "The regional instability is a result of Iran's expeditionary or imperialist attempts," IDF spokesman Lt.
 Col. Jonathan Cornicus told NBC News on Monday.
 "We're not close to their border, they're close to ours."